 And one of the most important.

-Many couples tell us they want their wedding to be fun.
+Many people say they want their celebration to be fun.

-It's one of the most common goals we hear.
+It's one of the most common goals in our industry.

 But fun isn't a timeline item.